LavredisG/NTUA-Analysis-and-Design-of-Information-Systems/README.md

 cd tsbs
 make
 ```
-## 2.Data generation and loading to the DBs
+## 2. Data generation and loading to the DBs

 We used TSBS for the data generation and
 loading.
 More specifically: